 How IPXO Adopted RPKI

-5 min read
+6 min read

 The Resource Public Key Infrastructure is an essential security framework that ensures safe routing.
 Learn how IPXO has implemented RPKI at the IPXO Marketplace.

-RPKI certificate with a lock and a key.
+RPKI certificate with a key.

 Malicious actors are becoming increasingly sophisticated in how they scam internet users and companies to extract sensitive data.
 IPXO has taken the initiative to approach this issue by implementing the Resource Public Key Infrastructure (RPKI) – a system of cryptographic certificates that contributes to safer internet routing.
 IPXO RPKI acts as an additional protective layer within the IPXO Marketplace, the world’s first fully automated IP address lease platform.

 How does IPXO RPKI contribute to a safer internet?
 How does IPXO guarantee that only legitimate IPv4 resources are put up for lease?
 We have answered these questions in this guide.
-But first, let’s review how RPKI supports the security of the internet ecosystem
+But first, let’s review how RPKI supports the security of the internet ecosystem.

 RPKI is a relatively new model that the Internet Engineering Task Force (IETF) standardized in 2008.
 The infrastructure emerged as a response to the need for more secure internet routing.
 In simple terms, RPKI uses certificates to verify that only legitimate IP holders use IP addresses.